Concept -- An Evaluation Protocol on Conversational Recommender Systems with System-centric and User-centric Factors: Experiment and Evaluation

 \subsection{Experimental Setup}

 \textbf{Dataset}.
 We utilize GPT-3.5-16K-turbo to create personas and play the roles of the LLM-based user simulator and evaluator.
 Following \citet{wang-etal-2023-rethinking-evaluation}, user preferences are defined using attributes from two benchmark datasets, i.e., Redial~\cite{li2018towards} and OpendialKG~\cite{moon-etal-2019-opendialkg}.
-We report the statistical summary of the generated conversation dataset\footnote{We will release all the conversation data and corresponding evaluation results when necessary.}in Table \ref{tab:st}.
+We report the statistical summary of the generated conversation dataset in Table \ref{tab:st}.

 \textbf{CRS Model}.
 Following~\citep{wang-etal-2023-rethinking-evaluation}, we present a comparative evaluation and analysis towards representative and SOTA CRS models, including \textit{KBRD}~\cite{chen2019towards}, \textit{BARCOR}~\cite{wang2022barcor}, \textit{UNICRS}~\cite{wang2022towards}, and \textit{CHATCRS}~\cite{wang-etal-2023-rethinking-evaluation}.